10 Essential Resume Skills IT Pros Need in 2025

 How to Showcase CI/CD Skills

-- Portfolio Projects: Create a public repository on GitHub or GitLab that includes a complete CI/CD pipeline.
-Use GitHub Actions, GitLab CI, or Jenkins to automatically build, test, and deploy a simple application (e.g., a web service) to a cloud service like AWS S3/EC2, Azure App Service, or Google Cloud Run.
+• Portfolio Projects: Set up a public repository on GitHub or GitLab that features a functioning CI/CD pipeline.
+Use GitHub Actions, GitLab CI, or Jenkins to automatically build, test, and deploy a small application, such as a web service, to cloud platforms like AWS S3, EC2, Azure App Service, or Google Cloud Run.
+This provides tangible proof of your configuration skills to a hiring manager.

-- Metrics and Outcomes: Whenever possible, quantify your impact.
-For example: "Reduced manual deployment time by 80% by implementing an automated CI/CD pipeline, increasing release frequency from monthly to weekly."
+• Metrics and Outcomes: Use numbers to show your impact.
+Instead of general statements, state that you "reduced manual deployment time by 80% by implementing an automated CI/CD pipeline" or "increased release frequency from monthly to weekly."
+Quantifying these results makes your resume stand out in a stack of applicants.

 Reflection Prompt: Describe a scenario where a manual deployment process caused issues or delays.
 How could a CI/CD pipeline have prevented these problems?
 What specific tools would you have integrated?